quil-lang/qvm/README.md

 ```

 For a given list of qubit indices, the function `qft-circuit` returns a
-[Quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) Quil program ready to be passed to QUILC for
+[Quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) Quil program ready to be passed to quilc for
 compilation.

 ``` common-lisp